geraldonovais/Computer-Science-Concepts-and-Paradigms/README.md

 ## Polymorphism

+Polymorphism allows objects of different classes to be treated as objects of a common superclass.
+It enables a single function or method to work in different ways depending on the object or data it is operating on.
+There are two main types: method overriding (runtime polymorphism) and method overloading (compile-time polymorphism).

 **Benefits**:
 * Flexibility and extensibility by adding new classes without modifying existing code.
 * Simplifies code by using a common interface for different data types.